This article is Part 4 of the Mighty Five series!

 Since we had done Angels Landing so many times, we were looking for something new and this was such an amazing hike.
 I actually thought the view was better than iconic Angels Landing for a lot less work!

 The trail from the main road in the park has been closed since 2021 because of damage from rockfalls, so we hiked via the East Mesa Trail (here is the AllTrails link).
 It takes a while to drive out to the trail head and it is best to start early to avoid the heat and get a parking spot.
 We left St George at 5am and started the trail at 7am.
-It was short, basically flat, and with plenty of pine tree shade.
-And the view at the end has to be one of the best in the world!
+It was short, basically flat, and had plenty of pine tree shade.
+The view at the end has to be one of the best in the world!

 Drive Zion-Mt.
 Carmel Highway